Same-Sex Divorce Lawyer in Columbus, OH

 - Visitation Rights and Parenting Time: Except for certain extreme cases, courts have consistently determined that it’s in the children’s best interest to remain in contact with both of their parents after the divorce is finalized.
 While it’s rare for a parent to lose all visitation rights, the main fight in these situations often revolves around how much time each parent will receive with their children.

-- Property Division: There are a number of factors the court will take into account when determining how to divide assets during the divorce process, including how much each spouse contributed financially to the marriage, how long your marriage lasted, any contributions you or your spouse made to the other’s career or education, etc.
+- Property Division: There are a number of factors the court will take into account when determining how to divide assets and debts during the divorce process, including how much each spouse contributed financially to the marriage, how long your marriage lasted, any contributions you or your spouse made to the other’s career or education, etc.

 - Child Custody: There are a number of factors the court will take into account when determining which parent will receive primary custody of their children, including each parent’s ability to meet their children’s developmental needs, the mental and moral fitness of each parent, the children’s preference, etc.

 - Child Support: The parent who receives primary custody of their children will often receive child support payments as well, but the amount they receive may vary depending on several influencing factors, including extracurricular activities, school payments, day care, etc.